-- A torque-limiting fan clutch typically reacts to engine speed.
+It typically reacts to engine speed.
 When there is high flow of heavy silicon fluid from the centrifugal valve opening, fan blades are locked to the fan pulley.
-The fan clutch is fully engaged when the engine speed is low or idle and it gradually disengages as engine speed increases.
+It is fully engages when the engine speed is low or idle and it gradually disengages as engine speed increases.
 Depending on the choice of your deployment, it may freewheel above 2,500 to 3,000 rpm.

-- An electronic fan clutch is not modulated directly by temperature or speed whereas all other features are similar to thermal and torque types of fan clutch.
-In this type, various sensors are used to direct when to engage the fan clutch, such as at low vehicle speed, idle engine, air conditioner engagement, or above a definite engine threshold temperature.
+It is not modulated directly by temperature or speed whereas all other features are similar to thermal and torque types of fan clutch.
+In this type, various sensors are used to direct when to engage it.
+Such as at low vehicle speed, idle engine, air conditioner engagement, or above a definite engine threshold temperature.

 SYMPTOMS OF A BAD OR FAILING FAN CLUTCH

-As we have seen that fan clutch is a vital component of the cooling system, we need to understand the symptoms of a bad or failing fan clutch in order to prevent the risk of potential damages to the engine.
+As we have seen that fan clutch is a vital component of the cooling system.
+We need to understand the symptoms of a bad or failing one in order to prevent the risk of potential damages to the engine.

 Overheating engine is the most common symptom of a bad or failing fan clutch.
-The operation of the cooling fans is controlled by the fan clutch.
+It controls the operation of the cooling fans.
 These cooling fans will disable/not work at maximum efficiency as the bad clutch will not engage properly.
 This result in overheating which may lead to serious issues if not timely attended.
 Most people don’t understand that this is a clutch issue even if they recognize that the engine is overheating, and attempt to fix by adding water/coolant to the radiator.

-A bad or failing fan clutch usually gets stuck in the operating position, this causes the fan clutch to fully engage even if it’s not desired for it to be engaged.
+A bad or failing one usually gets stuck in the operating position.
+This causes it to fully engage even if it’s not desired for it to be engaged.
 A loud noise is thus produced from the engine when the fan is blown at full speed.
 As a result it may also cause bearing & radiator damage if the blades flex excessively or even disintegrate the plastic fan.

 Engine fan becomes loose and wobble due to bad or failing fan clutch.
-This wobbling sound of the fan may sometimes be heard while you are driving, especially high speeds.
+You can hear this wobbling sound of the fan sometimes while you are driving, especially high speeds.
 You can easily check this by running the engine while your vehicle is in park or neutral and opening the hood to see if the fan is wobbling while it spins.
-Also, oil coming out from the clutch hub may be due to loose engine fan.
+Also, oil coming out from the hub may be due to loose engine fan.

-A bad or faulty fan clutch will cause excessive drag on the engine which leads to a reduction in power and fuel efficiency of the vehicle.
-This happens as the faulty clutch causes the fan to become permanently engaged.
+A bad or faulty one will cause excessive drag on the engine which leads to a reduction in power and fuel efficiency of the vehicle.
+This happens as the faulty one causes the fan to become permanently engaged.